I Can’t Keep My Pet

 - Use the Internet.
-Post information about your animal on websites such as petfinder.com and craigslist.com.
+Post information about your animal on Facebook pet sites and on craigslist.com

 - Do not list the animal for free.
 Unfortunately there are people who acquire animals and resell them to research laboratories, or place them in illegal dog fighting rings or other inappropriate situations.
 By asking the adopter for an adoption fee (even if it is a small donation to your local shelter), you help to ensure that the person who is adopting your pet has his or her best interest at heart.